3 observations after Sixers' winning streak ends at six with narrow loss to Bulls

 The Sixers still were very good overall out of the gates.
 Chicago started 1 for 7 from the floor and the Sixers guarded well on the perimeter.
 They communicated effectively on switches, scrambled around to nullify potential problems and avoided any pointless gambles.

 Embiid’s two-way impact was inevitably immense once he found his rhythm.
-He drew a second foul on Bulls big man Nikola Vucevic with 8:19 left in the first quarter, drained a top-of-the-key three-pointer, and conducted much of the Sixers’ offense.
+He drew a second foul on Vucevic with 8:19 left in the first quarter, drained a top-of-the-key three-pointer, and conducted much of the Sixers’ offense.
 Embiid scored 14 of the Sixers’ 24 first-quarter points.

 However, the Sixers lost some juice late in the first and White challenged the Sixers’ defense with impressive three-level scoring, testing the team in a way it hadn’t been recently against bottom-of-the-standings opposition.